highcharts-for-python/highcharts-core/docs/using.rst

 is specifically designed to play well within that ecosystem to make it easy to visualize data from CSV files, from `pandas <>`_ dataframes, or `PySpark <>`_ dataframes.

-How Highcharts JS Represents Data
+How Data is Represented
 ==================================

-`Highcharts JS`_ supports two differen tways of representing data: as an individual :term:`series` comprised of individual data points, and as a set of instructions to read data dynamically from a CSV file or an HTML table.
+`Highcharts JS`_ supports two different ways of representing data: as an individual :term:`series` comprised of individual data points, and as a set of instructions to read data dynamically from a CSV file or an HTML table.